wp-plugins/rj-quickcharts/README.txt

 * Custom chart title and Y Axis title
 * Tooltips hover on chart data with custom suffix
 * Working preview of chart as you build it
+* Take screenshots of your chart and save as .png to use in presentations or slideshows!

 = License =